eu-digital-identity-wallet/eudi-lib-jvm-openid4vci-kt/README.md

 val (updatedAuthorizedRequest, outcome) =
     with(issuer) {
         with(authorizedRequest) {
-            requestSingle(request, popSigner)
+            request(request, listOf(popSigner))
         }
     }

 ```

-**Important note**
+> [!TIP]
+> If more than one `popSigner` are passed to function `request`
+> multiple instances of the credential will be issued, provided that
+> credential issuer supports batch issuance.

+> [!NOTE]
+>
-The ability of the token endpoint of the credential issuer to provide a `c_nonce` is an
+>The ability of the token endpoint  to provide a `c_nonce` is an
 optional feature specified in the OpenId4VCI specification.
+>

-According to the specification, the wallet must be able to receive a
+>According to the specification, the wallet must be able to receive a
 `c_nonce` primarily via the credential issuance response, which is represented by `SubmissionOutcome`
 in the library.
+>

-For this reason, it is not uncommon that the first request to the credential issuance endpoint
+>For this reason, it is not uncommon that the first request to the credential issuance endpoint
 will have as an outcome `Failed` with an error `InvalidProof`.
 That's typical if credential issuer's token endpoint doesn't provide a `c_nonce` and
 proof is required for the requested credential.
+>

-The library will automatically try to handle the invalid proof response and place a second request
+>The library will automatically try to handle the invalid proof response and place a second request
 which includes proofs.
 This can be done only if caller has provided a `popSigner` while
-invoking `requestSingle()`.
+invoking `request()`.
 In case, that this second request fails with `invalid_proof`
 library will report as `IrrecoverableInvalidProof`.

 #### Place credential request next steps